Assistant Professor of Anthropology, Columbia University

-Vaness Agard-Jones is an Assistant Professor of Anthropology at Columbia University, where she also serves on the Executive Council of the Institute for Research on Women, Gender, and Sexuality.
+Vanessa Agard-Jones is a Senior Research Fellow at the Regional Institute for Population Studies, University of Ghana, and also serves on the Executive Council of Columbia University's Institute for Research on Women, Gender, and Sexuality.

 She earned her Ph.D. from the joint program in Anthropology and French Studies at New York University and held a postdoctoral fellowship at Columbia's Society of Fellows in the Humanities.
 From 2014-2016 she was on the faculty at Yale University.

 She is the former managing editor of two journals: Small Axe: A Caribbean Journal of Criticism and Souls: A Critical Journal of Black Politics, Culture and Society.